alexqfredrickson/notes/devops/kubernetes.md

  * Horizontal autoscaling
  * IPv4/IPv6 dual-stack address allocation for pods/services

-Kubernetes supports `containerd`, `CRI-O`, `Docker Engine`, and `Mirantis Container Runtime` container runtimes.
+Kubernetes supports `containerd`/`runc`, `CRI-O`, `Docker Engine`, and `Mirantis Container Runtime` container runtimes.

-## Control Plane

-The Kubernetes *control plane* is really just a shorthand way of referring to five distinct services: `kube-apiserver`, `etcd`, `kube-scheduler`, `kube-controller-manager`, and `cloud-controller-manager`.

-They usually run on the same box - generally a box that does not house other containers - but each service is distinct and can be scaled out independently of the others, creating a distributed control plane.

-The CLI used to communicate with the K8S control plane is calle `kubectl`.
-It derives configuration from `kubeconfig` files, which organize information about K8S clusters, users, namespaces, and authentication mechanisms.

-### `kube-apiserver`

-`kube-apiserver` is a REST API used to communicate with a given Kubernetes cluster.

-### `etcd`

-`etcd` is a [key-value store](https://etcd.io/) that Kubernetes uses to store cluster data.

-### `kube-scheduler`

-`kube-scheduler` places K8S pods in K8S nodes, based on resource requirements, hardware/software constraints, and policy constraints.
-Also based on "affinity specifications", "data locality", and "inter-workfload interference", but [the Kubernetes documentation](https://kubernetes.io/docs/concepts/architecture/#kube-scheduler) is vague on what that actually means.

-### `kube-controller-manager`

-`kube-controller-manager` runs controller processes.
-A controller watches the shared cluster state in a loop, via the `kube-apiserver`, and makes changes to the cluster, attempting to move towards desired state.

-Controllers are separate processes *logically*, but they run in a single binary/process to reduce complexity.

-Controllers include things like "node controllers" which respond when nodes go down, "job controllers" which create pods for one-off tasks, "endpoint slice controllers" which provide links between K8S services and K8S pods, "service account controllers" which create ServiceAccounts for new namespaces, etc.

-### `cloud-controller-manager`

-`cloud-controller-manager` provides capabilities to interact with cloud services - delegating some responsibilities to them.
-For example: "node controllers" in this context will interact with nodes located in the cloud.

 ## Nodes

-Nodes are worker machines that are managed by the K8S control plane.
+Nodes are worker machines that are managed by the Kubernetes Control Plane.
 They can be virtual or physical.
 They run pods.

 Nodes contain `kubelet`s (which communicate with the control plane), and a container runtime (which pulls containers from registries, unpacks them, and runs them).
+Kubelets also run on the control plane.

 ## Pods

-Pods (like a pod of whales) is a group of one or more containers running on a node.
-They share storage and network resources.
+Pods (like a *pod* of whales) is a group of one or more containers running on a node (i.e. any Kubernetes worker machine).

+Pods share storage and network resources.
 They share the same specification on how to run the containers.
 They are co-located.
 A pod may have init containers.
 You can inject ephemeral containers into a pod for debugging purposes.

 Pods are isolated by way of Linux namespaces, `cgroup`s, etc. - the same ways in which *containers* are generally isolated under-the-hood.
 They are designed to be ephemeral and disposable, like containers are.

-Pods represent either (a) an atomic container or (b) a set of tightly coupled containers.

 Pods are generally not created directly.
 They are created automatically when you are working with workloads.

+### Static Pods

+If a `kubelet` daemon creates a pod on some node, and doesn't want `kube-apiserver` (i.e. the Kubernetes control plane) to observe it or manage it, then it is called a *static pod*.
+A better term might be a *protected pod*.

 ### Pod Lifecycles